Here are Jonny and I introducing our book, The Ascension: Humanity in the Presence of God ...

 Here’s a quote pulled right out of a good book that I’d recommend by Andy Crouch called Culture Making: Recovering Our Creative Calling:

-“Anthropologists speculate, in fact that we are hardwired for small groups–that human beings are simply designed to operate in a village, even if that village exists in the midst of a vast metropolis or on computer servers that host a million other villages simultaneously… …every cultural innovation, no matter how far-reaching its consequences, is based on personal relationships and personal commitment.
+…every cultural innovation, no matter how far-reaching its consequences, is based on personal relationships and personal commitment.
 Culture making is hard.
 It simply doesn’t happen without the deep investment of absolutely and relatively small groups of people.
 In culture making, size matters — in reverse.
 Only a small group can sustain the attention, energy and perseverance to create something that genuinely moves the horizons of possibility…To create a new cultural good, a small group is essential.
 And yet the almost uncanny thing about culture making is that a small group is enough.”

 – pages 242-243